scha_check_app_user [-R resource] [-U username] [-Z zoneclustername] cmd-path

 The following exit status codes are returned.
 Error codes are described in scha_calls(3HA).

 The security checks have passed and the command may be executed as the application user.
 However, when output is written to stderr, it indicates that an error occurred in fetching or checking the application user.
 Any such warning message should be passed back to the user.

 The command is invoked with invalid arguments.
 In this case, the application user is not written to stdout.
 An error message that details one of several possible errors is written to stderr.

 The file identified by the path argument is not executable; or the –U option specifies root and the real user ID of the caller is non-root; or Resource_security is SECURE and one of the following conditions applies:

-The executable file is group-writable or world-writable.
+The executable file is world-writable.

 The SCHA_ERR_ACCESS exit code indicates a security violation, and the caller should not execute the command.